-Jonathan Danielson earned his Bachelor’s degree from Arizona State University, and a Master of Fine Arts in Creative Writing from the University of San Francisco.
+Jonathan Danielson earned his Bachelor’s degree from Arizona State University, and a Master of Fine Arts in Writing from the University of San Francisco.
 With a specialty in developmental editing, he has worked for the literary magazine Flatmancrooked, the small-press book publisher Nouvella, and the Kimberley Cameron & Associates Literary Agency.
 He now teaches writing at Scottsdale Community College in Arizona.
-His work has been named a Top 25 Finalist for Glimmer Train’s “Family First” competition, and has been published or is forthcoming in The Southern California Review, Able Muse Press, Monday Night, Fabula Argentea, The Rambler, and Fast Forward Press.
+His work has been named a Top 25 Finalist for Glimmer Train’s “Family First” competition (2012), and has been published in The Saturday Evening Post, The Southern California Review, Able Muse Press, Monday Night, Fabula Argentea, The Rambler, and Fast Forward Press.
 He is also a frequent contributor to The Feathertale Review.